chuxmykel/chux.dev/src/blog/introduction-to-web-development/index.md

 	<!-- To apply CSS styles in an HTML file, you have to declare them using the <style></style> tag -->
 	<style>
-		.address-input {
+		/* Selector for the address input based on the class assigned to it */ .address-input {
 			/* Add styles for the address input here. */
 			height: 40px;
 			width: 400px;
 		}

-		.submit-button {
+		/* Selector for the submit button based on the class assigned to it */ .submit-button {
 			/* Add styles for the submit buton here. */
 			all: unset;